hoilzz/create-react-packzz/README.md

 you can use the important features of webpack.
 - code split for prevent duplication and dynamic import
-- Use cache static resource(js, css) when the contents are changed
+- Use cache static resource
 - Increase development productivity
   - hot module replacement + react hot loader
 - scss compile to minified css
-- ES6+ and react can be transpiled and used using babel.
+- ES6+ and react can be transpiled and used by using babel.
-- make code beautiful by using ESLint and Prettier.
+- make code automatically beautiful by using ESLint and Prettier.

 ## Getting Started